Experience the World

-I Belong Here - State Fair Mural
+I Belong Here - State Fair Art

 I Belong Here

 Over the 12 days of the Minnesota State Fair, hundreds of people stopped by the Cultural Destinations Boutique to place a special mark of belonging on a canvas called, The Circles of Belonging.
+(Born out of the Circles of Belonging is the Minnesota Canvas of Belonging see details below)

 They were from all across Minnesota, the nation, the world.
 People in wheel chairs, vision impaired or with hearing loss, families with children, grandparents, young people enjoying the fair, or people just walking by - they all stopped and said - "What a great idea."
 "Thanks for doing this" and then with color, thoughts and emotion placed a unique personal mark on this canvas of the human heart....